 We would discuss hereinbelow the various scenarios when the patentee can seek amendment of the specification and claims of his patent.
-Further this Article would examine as to when and when not the patent amendment should be allowed during pendency of patent infringement suit.
-The Author, at the end, presents a hypothetical case to raise questions unanswered by Indian courts at the moment.
+Further, this Article would examine as to when and when not the patent amendment should be allowed during the pendency of patent infringement suit.
+The Author, in the end, presents a hypothetical case to raise questions unanswered by Indian courts at the moment.

 So the two scenarios seem to be clear: